Accessibility

 Accessible services and accommodations upon request

-For people with developmental and/or intellectual disabilities: We celebrate diversity in learning styles and abilities.
-With advance notice for public or private tours, we have the capability to provide accessible and inclusive programming for people with development and/or intellectual disabilities and their family members and friends.
-For example, with advance notice, we can provide a sensory-friendly experience for private groups of visitors with autism that includes visual supports and non-verbal tools before and during the visit (visual schedules, etc), fidgets, as well as multi-sensory and kinesthetic approaches.
-With advance notice for public tours, Turnstile Tours can provide these accommodations and can also assign a staff member who has experience leading programs for people with and without intellectual and development disabilities.
+Sensory-Friendly Supports: We welcome neurodivergent visitors.
+With advance notice, we offer a sensory-friendly experience for private groups of visitors that can include plain language and visual supports and non-verbal tools before and during the visit (visual schedules, etc), fidgets, as well as multi-sensory and kinesthetic approaches.
+With advance notice for public tours, Turnstile Tours can provide these accommodations and can also assign a staff member who has experience leading programs for neurodiverse visitors.